 When does the GSA Renewal Process Start?

-An Option to Renew is the process that you undergo to extend a contract after the initial 5-year contract expires.
+An Option to Renew is the process that you undergo to extend a contract as you approach the 5-year contract end date.
 Approximately 7 months before the expiration of your contract, GSA will request that you submit:

 - latest pricing,